 Reporting

-In 2022, Cinven established reporting by its portfolio companies of alignment to ILO standards as part of its annual KPI tracking.
-In 2024, out of 36 portfolio companies that reported to Cinven, 100% reported alignment to the ILO standards.
+Cinven established reporting by its portfolio companies of alignment to ILO standards as part of its annual KPI tracking in 2023.
+In 2025, out of 37 portfolio companies that reported to Cinven, 100% reported alignment to the ILO standards.

-Multinational Enterprises - Whether there have been any violations to the local laws, UNGC principles and/or OECD guidelines for Multinational Enterprises
+- Whether there have been any violations to the local laws, UNGC principles and/or OECD guidelines for Multinational Enterprises.

 There has been an improvement in the number of portfolio companies reporting whether they monitor compliance with local laws and/or the OECD guidelines and whether there have been any UNGC/OECD violations in their company.
-This has resulted in an increase from approximately 50% to almost 100% of portfolio companies reporting to Cinven on this metric.
+This resulted in an increase from approximately 50% in 2023 to almost 100% of portfolio companies reporting to Cinven on this metric in 2024 and 2025.00% of portfolio companies reporting to Cinven on this metric in 2024 and 2025.

 Awareness / Training